Chestnut Ridge people: Ancestry

 The 1840 United States census, in the special list for veterans of the Revolutionary War, again classified Wilmore Sr. as "free colored".
 He died that same year.

 Historians and genealogists have also written of Nancy's heritage.
 Traditional accounts, such as the work by Thomas McElwain, had previously asserted that Nancy was white and Native American, citing family stories, a lack of records, and Male's circumstances as a bricklayer (meaning he may have been unable to afford to keep slaves).
 This was sometimes in contrast with Mayhle's own work, which recognized her African heritage and stated that it was unknown if she had Indigenous heritage or not.
 Scholarship since the 1990s, while ambivalent on the topic of Indigenous ancestry, suggests the evidence for her black heritage is much clearer.
 According to Mayhle and Hoye, Priscilla "Nancy" Harris was the daughter of a Bahamian or Haitian slave and a man called Harris, who may have been Indigenous.
 They state that Nancy's mother was brought to the United States in the middle of the 18th century by Marquis Calmes, a Frenchman from the Bahamas, who had a plantation in Virginia.
 Nancy grew up on the Calmes plantation before Wilmore Male Sr. purchased her.
 According to Finley, it is probable that Male purchased Nancy with the intent of making her his wife.
 This is supported by both Mayhle and Hoye, who report that she was said to be particularly attractive, and that some of her long hair was kept as a memento by the family.

 Finley's work also identified a number of other Chestnut Ridge families that can trace their heritage back to Revolutionary War-era mixed-race forebears, such as Sam Norris (1750–1844), Gustavus D. Croston (1757–c.
 1845) and Henry Dalton (1750–1836), as well as others arriving in the mid-19th century, such as Jacob Minerd (1816–1907).
 The descendants of each of these progenitors formed their own local lineage complete with unique folklore and origin story.

+In 2014, Harvard historian Henry Louis Gates, Jr discovered, through DNA genealogy testing, that Wilmore Mail is among his ancestors.
+Although no documentary connection was made, Mail is the only one of Gates' white ancestors for whom a name is known.
+This discovery was featured on the final second-season episode of Professor Gates' television series Finding Your Roots with Henry Louis Gates, Jr..
+He visited Philippi and attended a "Heritage Day" gathering on Chestnut Ridge.